WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Georgia-Aitkenhead/Georgia-Emma/weekly-meetings-2021.md

 **Why?** Peer mentoring, community management & GitHub

-**When?** Fortnightly, Fridays at 3:30pm.
+**When?** Fortnightly, Mondays 10am.

 **Where?** Microsoft Teams

 **For how long?** 1 hour

-**Next meeting:** [8th March 2021]
+**Next meeting:** [12th April 2021] No meeting on 5th April as it's a bank holiday.

-# Template

-## Date: 22/03/2021
+## Date: 22nd March 2021

 ### What brought you joy this week?

 * My sister <3 wrote a sci-fi story
+ * Sounds amazing.

 ### What did you achieve

 * PGSAUT talk - SF was awesome!
+ * EK - well done! 🎉
-* Bi-weekly meeting - SB's agnda bot was awesome!
+* Bi-weekly meeting - SB's agenda bot was awesome!
+ * EK - Looking forward to attending the meeting this week. 😃
 * More work on platform/documentation
 * Reviewed mega PR from JK
 * Moderation stuff with JS - helped him do his first PR  - yay!
+ * EK - Great that you are passing on your Github skills to others and getting help with managing the repo. 🌟

 ### What did you struggle with?

 * GSoC
+ * EK - make sure that you get clarity on this so that you can meet the deadline.
 * CoC
+ * EK - good idea to review/refresh CoC from time to time to make sure everyone is on the same page.

 ### Any other topics

 EK's beautiful flowers
 Managing anxiety
-How to make meetings effective
+How to make meetings effective - write down questions you want to ask, make sure that you have got clarity on the main focuses for the next week or so - ask this directly at the end of meeting to summarise what has been discussed.

 ## Date: 8th March 2021